Audiences

 Departmental Honors may be established and awarded by any Columbia College department or academic program, and is recorded on a student’s final transcript.
 Students should consult with their director of undergraduate studies no later than the beginning of the first term of their senior year if they wish to be considered for Departmental Honors.
 Students who are awarded Departmental Honors are notified by their department in mid-May.
 Not all departments and programs offer Departmental Honors.
 College guidelines for Departmental Honors include the following three criteria:

-1. Departmental Honors are awarded to no more than 10 percent, or, in small departments, one member of the graduating majors (including all October, February, and May degrees);
+- Departmental Honors are awarded to no more than 10 percent, or, in small departments, one member of the graduating majors (including all October, February, and May degrees).

-2. a grade point average of at least 3.6 in major courses is expected for a student to be considered for Departmental Honors;
+- A grade point average of at least 3.6 in courses in the major is expected for a student to be considered for Departmental Honors.

-3. an honors thesis or equivalent project of high quality should be required by each department or academic program in order to receive Departmental Honors.
+- An honors thesis or equivalent project of high quality may be required by each department or academic program in order to receive Departmental Honors.

 Phi Beta Kappa

 This academic society was founded in 1776 to recognize and celebrate friendship, morality, and learning.
 The Columbia College Delta chapter was formed in 1869.
-Each year 10 percent of the senior class is inducted into Phi Beta Kappa by faculty who are members of the society.
-Two percent is elected in November and the other eight percent is elected in the spring.
+Each year, 10 percent of the senior class is inducted into Phi Beta Kappa by faculty who are members of the society.
+2 percent is elected in November, and the other 8 percent is elected in the spring.
 Selection is based not only on academic achievement, but also on evidence of intellectual promise, character, and achievement outside the classroom.
 Academic achievement is measured by strength and rigor of program as well as by grades and faculty recommendations.
 Students may not apply for Phi Beta Kappa nor may they solicit faculty for recommendations in this process.

 As with graduation honors, October and February graduates are considered along with students graduating in May.
 Election to Phi Beta Kappa is noted on a student’s transcript.